 The City of Roseville's overarching goal is to provide safe, reliable and economic electric service to its local community.
 In order to help meet this goal, Roseville Electric Utility (REU) constructs, maintains, and operates its electrical lines and equipment in a manner that minimizes the risk of catastrophic wildfire posed by its electrical lines and equipment.
-This Wildfire Mitigation Plan, or "Plan", is enancted in order to ensure the safety of the public and City employees, and maintain the reliability of the electric sub-transmission and distribution system.
+This Wildfire Mitigation Plan, or "Plan", is enacted in order to ensure the safety of the public and City employees, and maintain the reliability of the electric sub-transmission and distribution system.

 The City has applied careful consideration in the development of broad strategies to mitigate utility-posed wildfire risks while remaining consistent with the intention of Senate Bill 901 (SB 901) and other regulatory requirements.
+Based on the stated purpose of the Bill, and REU's actual infrastructure, no mitigation measures are necessary or required - however - as good utility practice, REU will maintain the metrics required in the plan and continue to update the plan if necessary.
+REU has completed the physical and operational changes needed to address our self-chosen higher-risk area within the City with appropriate mitigation measures.